kanziebub/ProjectSEA/rulebook.md

 ## Multi Pick Ban Rule

-This rule restricts any character to be played for the next 2 rounds for all teams.
+This rule restricts any character to be played for the next round for all teams.
 If a character has been pick by 3 or more players, **all participants is no longer allowed to pick that character for the next two rounds.**.

 > If a character is picked after it is restricted, the lobby will be **rehosted** using that team's rehost chance and a **-1 points** penalty will be given; if that team no longer has a rehost chance, the lobby will still be rehosted and a **-3 points** penalty will be given.
 If this is done a second time, a **-10 points** penalty will be given resulting in **disqualification** (see **Penalty Limit** for details).

+### Season 2 Qualifiers Ban Rule

+Across all three lobbies, if a character is used by at least 6 people for qualifiers and 4 people for wildcards (in total from all lobbies), that character will be banned the next round (for one round, all lobbies).

 ## Unfair Play